Coronavirus and your finances

 Self-employed people can’t get SSP, but they can make claims through the Employment and Support Allowance.
 As with SSP, claims can be made from the first day that you’re off work sick.

-The government has announced that if your company can’t afford to pay your wages, they can claim 80% of it through a grant so that you can still get paid until things go back to normal.
+The government has announced that if you aren't working your full hours, you can get part of your wage topped up until things go back to normal.
 This way, companies that have had their business affected by coronavirus, like pubs or gyms, don’t have to let their staff go.

 Changes to the furlough scheme